grafana/mimir/docs/sources/architecture/query-frontend.md

 Flow of the query in the system when using query-frontend (_without_ query-scheduler):

 1. Query is received by query-frontend.
-The query-frontend can optionally split it into multiple queries or serve it from the cache.
+The query-frontend can optionally split or shard it into multiple queries or serve it from the cache.
-2. Query frontend stores the query into an in-memory queue, where it waits for some querier to pick it up.
+2. Query frontend stores the query/ies into an in-memory queue, where it waits for some querier to pick it up.
 3. Querier picks up the query and executes it.
+If the query was split, multiple querier can pick up the work.
-4. Querier sends result back to query-frontend, which then forwards it to the client.
+4. Querier(s) send back result to query-frontend, which then forwards it to the client.

 ## Functions